'Wall of shame' symbolises China's corruption woes

 "It's impossible to tackle corruption within the system without having independent bodies," said Hong-Kong-based China analyst, Willy Lam.

-"Top officials have stopped investigations and refuse calls for other senior officials to publish the assets of their families."'No choice'
+"Top officials have stopped investigations and refuse calls for other senior officials to publish the assets of their families."

 Many of the thousands of incidents of unrest in China every month have their roots in corruption - such as land deals by local officials.